 - as a result of which they suffer loss.

-There are 3 types of misrepresentation:
+There are three types of misrepresentation:

-Negligent - the offending party
+Negligent - the offending party:

 - had no reasonable grounds for believing the statement themselves or